Marriage & Family Counseling/Therapy

 While many training programs offer online degrees and part-time opportunities, our program is a full-time, cohort experience that provides all of your clinical and supervisory hours, so you don't have to create your own.
 Being a part of a cohort, you have a sounding board that aids self-reflection, you have consistent study partners, and you are able to consult on cases together.
-The program begins once a year in August, so you will join a group of students who you will get to know in each of your classes and through your practicum placements spanning the entirety of the program.
+You will join a group of students who you will get to know in each of your classes and through your practicum placements spanning the entirety of the program.

 Where knowledge meets experience

 What makes our program stand out?